Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Setup of N -body simulations

-The impact of different \textit{N}-body solvers on the final results is expected to depend on the simulation resolution as critical parameters are usually set as a function of the number of particles, e.g., the softening length, the maximum refinement level, and the refinement strategy.
-In Fig.~\ref{fig:comp-nbody}, we present the ratio of the cumulative mass function at $z=0$ with respect to the one observed in \og.
+The impact of different \textit{N}-body solvers on the final results is expected to depend on the simulation resolution as critical parameters are usually set as a function of the number of particles; for example the softening length, the maximum refinement level, and the refinement strategy.
+Figure~\ref{fig:comp-nbody} presents the ratio of the cumulative mass function at $z=0$ to that observed in \og.
 The three panels correspond to three different mass resolutions of $\{6.35\times 10^{11}, 7.94\times 10^{10}, 9.92\times 10^{9}\}\,\msun$; respectively $\{256^3, 512^3, 1024^3\}$ particles in a box of $500\,\mpc$.
-For reference, we present the 68 percent confidence level for the \concept\ case assuming that the number of halos observed in both simulations is described by a Poisson realization of the mass function.
+For reference, we present the 68 percent confidence level for the \concept\ case assuming that the number of halos observed in the two simulations is described by a Poisson realization of the mass function.

-While the differences of the other codes with respect to \og\ are stable and at the few percent-level for all resolutions for halos more massive than $3 \times 10^{13}\,\msun$, \ramses's difference is quite sensitive to resolution.
+While the differences of the other codes with respect to \og\ are stable and at the few-percent level for all resolutions for halos more massive than $3 \times 10^{13}\,\msun$, the difference between \ramses\ and \og\ is quite sensitive to resolution.
 At the lowest resolution considered in Fig.~\ref{fig:comp-nbody}, \ramses\ agrees with the other codes for halos more massive than $\approx 3 \times 10^{14}\,\msun$ while producing a significantly smaller number of less massive objects.
 At the highest resolution considered, this difference is partially reduced and \ramses\ agrees to better than 1 percent with the other codes for halos more massive than $\approx 4 \times 10^{13}\,\msun$.
-The suppression in the halo abundance and the production of smoother density fields are known signatures of \ramses's AMR gravity solver.
-As the adaptive refinement can not be repeated indefinitely as it is bound to stop previous to producing empty voxels, the total number of particles in the simulation also sets the maximum force resolution achievable in \ramses.
-Lastly, from Figs.~\ref{fig:convergence-2} and~\ref{fig:comp-nbody}, we conclude that the HMF convergence with respect to particle mass is achieved first for the other codes than for \ramses.
+The suppression in the halo abundance and the production of smoother density fields are known signatures of the \ramses\ AMR gravity solver.
+As the adaptive refinement cannot be repeated indefinitely as it is bound to stop before producing empty voxels, the total number of particles in the simulation also sets the maximum force resolution achievable in \ramses.
+Lastly, from Figs.~\ref{fig:convergence-2} and~\ref{fig:comp-nbody}, we conclude that the HMF convergence with respect to particle mass is achieved first for the other codes before \ramses.